it-innovation/sam/doc/tutorial.rst

   denyAccess('otherClients', ?Value) :- field('clientA', 'myTask', ?Value).

-This means that if there is some way that `clientA` could create a new task, aggregated under `TaskOther`, and store it in `myTask` then we would still detect the problem.
+This means that if there is some way that `clientA` could create a new task, aggregated under `otherTask`, and store it in `myTask` then we would still detect the problem.